 The Alkali-Metal Thermal to Electric Converter (AMTEC) is a device for direct transformation of heat into electric energy.
 Most of them developed up to date, use sodium.
 Their key component is a beta”-alumina solid electrolyte (BASE).
 As a special feature of this ceramic, sodium ions can hop through its crystal structure so that it is permeable for sodium ions, but it is an isolator for electrons and neutral sodium atoms.

-In an AMTEC cell, the BASE separates two regions, both filled with sodium.
-One of them is heated – in our case by solar power – to a temperature of up to 1000 °C, the pressure being about 0.2 MPa.
-In the other region, temperature may be below 400 °C and pressure as low as about 10 Pa.
-In the high temperature region, sodium ions may form at the metallic coating of the BASE, the anode.
-The electrons are collected at the anode and redirected to the cathode on the cold side of the BASE via an external load in order to produce electricity.
-At the cathode, the electrons recombine with sodium ions to form sodium vapour.
-It is condensed and transported back to the hot side so that the cycle can restart.
+In an AMTEC cell, the BASE separates the cell in two regions, both filled with sodium.
+One of them is heated – for example by solar power – up to a temperature range of ~600-1000 °C. The other region is cooled below a temperature of ~ 400 °C. In the high temperature region, sodium ionizes at the anode of the cell.
+The electrons are collected at the anode and directed to the cathode on the cold side of the BASE via an external load, where the produced electricity can be quantified.
+At the cathode, the recombination with the sodium ions transported through the BASE occurs and molecular sodium in vapour state is formed.
+The sodium is condensed and transported back to the hot side so that the cycle can restart.
 As a thermodynamic cycle, it corresponds nearly to an isothermal expansion of sodium between the two pressures on either side of the BASE.
-The theoretical value for conversion efficiency is about 40 %; presently 20–25 % has been reached.
+The theoretical value for conversion efficiency is about 40 %; however, presently ~ 20–25 % has been reached.

-The studies will benefit from our in-house experimental experience of about 10 years, a period in which several AMTEC prototypes were tested in our institute.
-They will be performed in the frame of the HGF LIMTECH (LIquid MEtal TECHnology) and HGF HEMCP (Helmholtz Energy Materials Characterization Platform) projects.
-In the frame of the HEMCP project, the investigations will be performed in close collaboration with other institutes within KIT.
+The studies benefit from our in-house experimental experience of about 10 years, a period in which several AMTEC prototypes were tested in our institute.
+Recently, studies were performed in the frame of the HGF LIMTECH (LIquid MEtal TECHnology) and HGF HEMCP (Helmholtz Energy Materials Characterization Platform) projects, in close collaboration with other institutes within KIT.